smcclab/smc-course/01-policies.md

 If you have any reason that you cannot attend a certain activity, you must [communicate](#communication) this with your tutor well in advance.
-If you cannot attend campus due to illness but are able to work from home, you may be able to have limited participation in workshops and collaborate with your group using the class's Microsoft Team.
+If you cannot attend campus due to illness but are able to work from home, you may be able to have limited participation in workshops and collaborate with your group using Microsoft Teams.

+If you have accessibility issues that impact your attendance or ability to access the learning activities, you **must** discuss this with the course convenor at the start of the course or as soon as these issues are known.

 ## Communication {#communication}